8/6/2024

 speaker

 Great question.
 And we spent a lot of time kind of sorting through this.
-If you look at, you know, how the overall business is performed, I don't want to lose track of just how well that front book is performing.
-You know, we talked last year, if you remember, we said, look, as the macro environment gets challenged, the front book has a lot of tailwind.
+If you look at how the overall businesses perform, I don't want to lose track of just how well that front book is performing.
+We talked last year, if you remember, we said, look, as the macro environment gets challenged, the front book has a lot of tailwind.
 It just takes a little while for that tailwind to materialize.
 We are starting to see that now.
-When you look at the back half of the year, you know, the enforcement side of the difficult macro could be, as it was last year, where the macro takes a little bit more of a hit in the near term versus the longer term effect on a positive side that the front book sees.
-So when we sat down and look at our guide for the year, you know, given some of the uncertainty that's played out, especially over the last, you know, call it week, we felt it was prudent not to kind of call the winning game here at halftime.
+When you look at the back half of the year, the unfortunate side of a difficult macro could be, as it was last year, where the macro takes a little bit more of a hit in the near term versus the longer term effect on a positive side that the front book sees.
+So when we sat down and looked at our guide for the year, you know, given some of the uncertainty that's played out, especially over the last, you know, call it week, we felt it was prudent not to kind of call the winning game here at halftime.
 So we wanted to let a little bit more time pass, see what that back book looks like.
 You know, we'll certainly come back and revisit this at third quarter.
 But given that level of uncertainty, we just felt it was prudent just to leave that guide with the range that we put out there to start the year with.
 We feel confident with that range.
-There's still some variability, obviously, with that back book component as to where we're going to land in that range.
+There's still some, you know, variability, obviously, with that back book component as to where we're going to land in that range.
 But we wanted to make sure we at least reconfirmed the range that we put out there at the beginning of the year.

 speaker